importshark/servermanipulator/README.md

 #INSTALLING
-Download repositories zip by going to code --> download zip.
+Download repository zip by going to code --> download zip.
 Once it is downloaded run the installer file.
 Follow installer prompts